Conant Gardens: History

 The land where Conant Gardens now lies was once owned by Shubael Conant, an abolitionist and the founder and first president of the Detroit Anti-Slavery Society in 1837.
 In his will, he stated that, "blacks could purchase or build new homes on his northeastern Detroit property."
-The area was not densely populated until around 1920, as growth of everything in and near Detroit related to the automotile industry soared.
+The area was not densely populated until around 1920, as growth of everything in and near Detroit related to the automobile industry soared.
 Conant Gardens' lack of restrictive covenants made it an appealing place for Black professionals to build homes.
 In 1942 and 1943, some in the primarily Black, middle-class community even protested against the construction of the Sojourner Truth Housing project, a federally funded public housing project, for fear that a public housing project near their neighborhood would bring down their 'exclusive' status.
 The residents of Conant Gardens allied with nearby white homeowners associations; Thomas J. Sugrue, author of The Origins of the Urban Crisis: Race and Inequality in Postwar Detroit, characterizes the alliance as "unlikely."
 Much like their white, middle-class counterparts, the Black residents of Conant Gardens created restrictive covenants to prevent multiple housing and other "undesirable" circumstances that could impact their status as the most exclusive Black neighborhood in Detroit.
 As late as 1966 the Krainz Woods Neighborhood Organization, a mostly-white organization posted, in an African-American newspaper, an advertisement asking for Conant Gardens residents to attend a meeting at an area church to protest proposed scattered-site housing and open occupancy.
 The white residents of Krainz Woods wanted to recruit middle-class Blacks in Conant Gardens to oppose public housing.

+Conant Gardens was the childhood home of Slum Village founding members J Dilla, Baatin, and T3, as well as frequent collaborator Waajeed.
+The neighborhood is immortalized in the song "Conant Gardens," from Fantastic Vol. 2.

 In 2001 the Conant Gardeners Club wrote and published a book about the neighborhood.
 Today, the median household income of the Conant Gardens neighborhood is $28,024, just over half of Michigan's median household income.